Informed censoring: the parametric combination of data and expert information: Conclusion and outlook

 We have provided a statistical framework in which the incorporation of expert information into parametric models is intuitive and hopefully practically useful for both statisticians and practitioners.
 The setup is general so that it covers varied applications.
 That said, a very natural context where our setup is useful is the insurance field, where expert judgement is very common.

-The asymptotic theory builds on well-known M-statistics methods of proof, though we have tailor-made the results for easier application to the random measure setup, where the contributions in the loss function may be measurable with respect to any i.i.d. sequence of random elements.
+{ From a statistical point of view, the} asymptotic theory builds on well-known M-statistics methods of proof, though we have tailor-made the results for easier application to the random measure setup, where the contributions in the loss function may be measurable with respect to any i.i.d. sequence of random elements.
 Further extensions to the case where the expert information refines with the sample size, and the introduction of covariates are both of great significance and subject of further study.
 In that context, triangular arrays of row-wise independent random measures will need to be considered.

-Finally, for an MTPL dataset we have shown how the tail index may be chosen in accordance to the degree of expert belief.
-The inverse problem, determining expert precision from the best predictive model (say, using cross-validation) is an interesting dual specification of our model.
-The latter paves the way for a novel way of \textit{reserving} for actuarial data, {which, along with pricing, is among the major challenging regular activities that insurance companies face each year.}
+{ From a practical perspective, and in particular for mathematically-oriented reserving actuaries, the proposed model provides a new way of dealing with ultimate values in the reserving process.
+By incorporating these values into a survival analysis setting, and furthermore incorporating the uncertainty of these values through a random measure (which needs to be provided by the practitioner), the accuracy of the projected future losses can increase drastically, as was shown in theoretical and numerical examples.
+Finally, for an MTPL dataset we have shown how the tail index (a key risk measure for insurance losses) may be chosen in accordance to the degree of expert belief.
+A related non-parametric approach, which complements the present work, has recently been explored in \cite{Bladt2022}, where the expert information is of a different kind.}

+{ An important shortcoming that needs to be addressed in future work is the automatic choice of the quality of the expert information when only point estimates are available, that is, when the expert cannot provide a random measure for some/all points.
+Concretely, when a random measure is not available, but only summarizing statistics from it, say a quantile or its mean, then the inverse problem -- determining expert precision from the best predictive model (say, using cross-validation) -- is an interesting dual specification of our model that may merit closer investigation.}

-{While the storyline of the illustration focuses on the actuarial application, we would like to reiterate that the proposed framework should be useful in other areas as well, and it will be interesting in future research to ponder that potential, and possibly sharpen some of the results in the direction of the needs of the respective particular application.}
+While the storyline of the illustration focuses on the actuarial application, we would like to reiterate that the proposed framework should be useful in other application areas as well, and it will be interesting in future research to ponder that potential, and possibly sharpen some of the results in the direction of the needs of the respective particular application.